Boise State Broncos men's basketball: Leon Rice era

 Leon Rice replaced Graham as head coach of the Broncos on March 26, 2010.
 In his first season as head coach, he led Boise State to the finals of the 2011 WAC men's basketball tournament and to the semifinals of the 2011 College Basketball Invitational.
 He is the first Boise State head coach to win 20 games in two of his first three seasons and has 20 or more wins in eight of his ten seasons.
 In 2013, he guided the Broncos to their first ever at-large bid to the NCAA tournament.
-In 2015, he led the Broncos to their first ever Mountain West regular season championship, and first conference title for Boise State since 2008, and was named the Mountain West coach of the year.
+In 2015, he led the Broncos to their first ever Mountain West Conference regular season championship, and first conference title for Boise State since 2008, and was named the Mountain West coach of the year.
 On February 13, 2021, Rice won his 214th game to become the winningest head coach in Boise State history.
 In 2022, Leon Rice led Boise to arguably their best season in school history.
 The Broncos won a program high 27 games, 15 conference games, the Mountain West conference regular season championship, Mountain West conference tournament, an 8-seed in the NCAA tournament and the highest AP ranking in program history at 23.
 The following season, Leon Rice helped lead the team to 24 wins and consecutive tournament bids for the second time in school history.
 In 2024, Leon Rice became the first coach in program history to lead the Broncos to three consecutive NCAA Tournament appearances.